Dock Phillip Ellis

 - Died December 19, 2008 in Los Angeles, CA USA

-In 1989, he was a player/coach for the St. Petersburg Pelicans of the Senior Professional Baseball Association and went 0-2 with a 1.76 ERA as a part of the team's bullpen.
-In 1990, Ellis continued to pitch for the St. Petersburg Pelicans; in 5 games, he had a 0.00 ERA with 2 saves when the league folded.
+While working as a drug and addiction recovery counselor, Dock was a player/coach for the St. Petersburg Pelicans of the Senior Professional Baseball Association.
+Taking the mound clean and sober, something he had rarely (if ever) done during his playing career, he went 0-2 with a 1.76 ERA as a part of the team's bullpen.
+In 1990, Ellis returned to pitch for the Pelicans; in 5 games, he had a 0.00 ERA with 2 saves when the league folded.

 - NL All-Star (1971)

 - 1976 AL Comeback Player of the Year Award

 - 15 Wins Seasons: 3 (1971, 1972 & 1976)

 - 200 Innings Pitched Seasons: 5 (1969-1971 & 1976-1977)